Harnessing The Collective Wisdom: Fusion Learning Using Decision Sequences From Diverse Sources

+In this application, we denote the method that applies the e-BH procedure on ${e}_i^\texttt{\texttt{P2E},agg}$ and ${e}_i^\texttt{\texttt{P2E},agg*}$ as \texttt{P2E} and \texttt{P2E$^*$}, respectively, and compare them to the inferences obtained from \texttt{IRT} and \texttt{IRT*}. \\[1.5ex] \textbf{Ranking and thresholding using \texttt{IRT} and \texttt{P2E} - } we aggregate the evidence indices using Equation \eqref{eq:fede} and threshold the ordered aggregated evidences using the e-BH procedure at $\alpha=0.1$.
+We recall that this thresholding scheme guarantees valid FDR control under unknown and arbitrary dependence between the aggregated evidences.

-{The left panel of Figure \ref{fig:realdata2} presents a histogram of the log transformed non-zero aggregated evidences from \texttt{IRT} while the right panel plots the top 25 genes with respect to their aggregated evidence, colored and shape-coded by the number of times the corresponding gene was analyzed across the $d$ studies.
+{The top-left panel of Figure \ref{fig:realdata2} presents a histogram of the log-transformed non-zero aggregated evidence from \texttt{IRT}, while the top-right panel plots the top 25 genes with respect to their aggregated evidence, colored and shape-coded by the number of times the corresponding gene was analyzed across the $d$ studies.
 Interestingly, the top second and third genes have $n_i=2$ and $3$, respectively, suggesting that apart from the number of times a particular null hypothesis is analyzed across the $d$ studies, the magnitude of the study-specific evidence indices also play a key role in the overall ranking.
-To put this into perspective, the right panel of Figure \ref{fig:realdata_p2e} presents the top 25 genes with respect to their aggregated evidence from the \texttt{P2E} framework introduced in Section \ref{sec:with_pvals}.
-In a stark contrast to the \texttt{IRT} framework, here the top 25 genes have $n_i>=7$.
-Furthermore, both the left and right panels of Figure \ref{fig:realdata_p2e} suggest that $e_i^{p2e}$ can be substantially larger in magnitude than $e_i^{\sf agg}$ particularly when one of the studies rejects the null hypothesis with an astronomically small $p-$value.
+To put this into perspective, the bottom-right panel of Figure \ref{fig:realdata2} presents the top 25 genes with respect to their aggregated evidence from the \texttt{P2E} framework discussed earlier.
+In stark contrast to \texttt{IRT}, here the top 25 genes have $n_i\geq7$.
+Furthermore, both the left and right panels of Figure \ref{fig:realdata2} suggest that $e_i^\texttt{P2E}$ can be substantially larger in magnitude than $e_i^{\tt agg}$ particularly when one of the studies rejects the null hypothesis with an astronomically small $p-$value.